 Use the measurement to cut your wire, leaving about an extra inch on either end so you can overlap the edges to close the crown.
 You can also double the head measurement to create two loops and make a thicker headband.
 Starting with your greenery, bend and wrap each piece along the band, wrapping it with the florist tape.
 Bunch the flowers into odd numbered groups of three to five flowers.
 Wrap the stems in florist tape to attach them to the band.
 You can choose to cover the band completely in flowers or place them strategically in key spots.
 Play with alternating colors and shapes to create your own unique and interesting arrangement.

 Where to Find a True Tahitian Headpiece

-Depending on where you are staying, you may be presented with a Tahitian headdress upon arrival at your place of lodging.
+Depending on where you are staying, you may be presented with a Tahitian headdress upon arrival to your place of lodging.
 When staying at a local style Tahitian Guesthouse, the family may present their guests with a welcome gift of a flower crown or lei.
-It is also common when you have booked a small tour that the Tahitian guides demonstrate for you the many different aspects of island life, which may include making a flower crown, cutting open a coconut, weaving a palm frond hat, or everyone’s favorite: playing the ukulele while steering a motorboat … with their feet!
+It is also common when you have booked a small tour that the Tahitian guides demonstrate for you the many different aspects of island life, which may include making a flower crown, cutting open a coconut, weaving a palm frond hat, or everyone’s favorite: playing the ‘ukulele while steering a motorboat … with their feet!

 View this post on Instagram